Processing Time: 15 Working Days

 Document required for visa:

-The simplest way to apply for a Schengen Visa is to contact us.
+The simplest way to apply for a Italy Visa is to contact us.
 We are here to acknowledge your visa needs.
 If you have any visa requirements please drop in your query at our website www.tamiltourism.in and our Expert will get in touch with you.

 The short-stay visa doesn’t completely entitle you to enter the Schengen Region.
-At the border, you will have to show the visa however provide additional documentation, for example; sufficient proof that you just have sufficient means to cover the stay and the return trip.
-It is therefore suggested that you carry copies of the documents that you presented when applying for a Schengen visa (e.g. letters of invitation, travel confirmations, different documents stating the aim of your stay).
+At the border you will have to show the visa however provide additional documentation, for example; sufficient proof that you just have sufficient means to cover the stay and the return trip.
+It is therefore suggested that you carry copies of the documents that you presented when applying for a Schengen visa (e.g. letters of invite, travel confirmations, different documents stating the aim of your stay).

 Each member of the family requires an individual appointment.

 Is it mandatory for an individual to take an appointment for a Italy Visa?

 Yes, an appointment is compulsory for Italy Visa in order to provide your biometrics and submit your visa documents.

 How long does it take to obtain a Italy Visa?